Jenniferosei/project-ml-microservice/README.md

 ### Kubernetes Steps

-* Setup and Configure Docker locally
+Setup docker on your system
-* Setup and Configure Kubernetes locally
+Setup and Configure kubernetes
-* Create Flask app in Container
-* Run via kubectl
+Setup minikube
+Run ./run_docker.sh to build and prepare the image Install kubectl
+Run the pod using run_kubernetes.sh